Explore Crossford

 Frequently asked questions

-Craignethan Castle (the model for Tillietudlem in Walter Scott's Old Mortality), the Clyde Valley orchards, the Clyde walking trail, and a small Lanarkshire village in one of Scotland's finest river valleys Roam surfaces the hidden gems that make Crossford worth exploring.
+Crossford is a place in South Lanarkshire known for craignethan Castle (the model for Tillietudlem in Walter Scott's Old Mortality), the Clyde Valley orchards, the Clyde walking trail, and a small Lanarkshire village in one of Scotland's finest river valleys.
+Craignethan Castle, built by Sir James Hamilton of Finnart in the 1530s, is one of the most sophisticated fortified houses in Scotland.
+The population is around 1,500.

-Yes — Roam is live in Crossford and across South Lanarkshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Crossford and across South Lanarkshire.
+It is available on iOS and Android.